PatrickHup/RadToF/README.md

 #### How to program extension board:

-1. Download STM32cubeIDE and the 'Firmware' folder
+1. Download STM32cubeIDE and the [Firmware] folder
-2. open '.project' file with STM32cubeIDE (version 1.15.1)
+2. open [.project] file with STM32cubeIDE (version 1.15.1)
 3. Connect extension board with computer with ST-LINK
 4. Compilie and upload firmware